top of page

 Chronic negative self-talk doesn’t just affect mental well-being, it also takes a toll on physical health.
 When you constantly criticise yourself, your body remains in a prolonged state of stress, activating the fight-or-flight response.
 This can lead to increased levels of cortisol, the stress hormone, which has been linked to issues such as high blood pressure, weakened immune function, digestive problems, and disrupted sleep.
 Over time, this ongoing stress can contribute to chronic conditions like heart disease, anxiety disorders, and even autoimmune diseases.

 One of the biggest consequences of a harsh inner critic is unfulfilled potential and the belief that you can’t have what you truly want in life.
 Self-doubt can keep you trapped in your comfort zone, convincing you that you’re not capable, ready, or deserving of success or happiness.
 It can prevent you from recognising your own talents or even taking the first step toward new opportunities, because you fear they might lead nowhere.
+Again, this is the mindset of a perfectionist.
 When you constantly question yourself, you may hesitate to pursue the things that matter most - whether it’s a career move, a creative passion, or a meaningful relationship.
 Over time, this avoidance can lead to regret, reinforcing the false belief that you’re not good enough and creating a self-perpetuating cycle of fear, inaction, and missed opportunities.

 Breaking free & Neuroplasticity